Runnable/docs/cli/_posts/2017-01-01-how-to-use-the-runnable-c-l-i.md

 ---
 title: How to Use the Runnable CLI
-shortTitle: Basic Usage
+short: Basic Usage
-step: 1
+category: cli
-description: How to Use the Runnable CLI
+order: 1
 ---

 ---